A Social Network Analysis of Occupational Segregation: Empirical background

-King (1992) offers, for instance, detailed evidence that throughout 1940-1988 there was a persistent and remarkable level of occupational segregation by race and sex, such that \textquotedblleft approximately two-thirds of men or women would have to change jobs to achieve complete gender integration\textquotedblright, with some changes in time for some subgroups.
+\citet{King 1992} offers, for instance, detailed evidence that throughout 1940-1988 there was a persistent and remarkable level of occupational segregation by race and sex, such that \textquotedblleft approximately two-thirds of men or women would have to change jobs to achieve complete gender integration\textquotedblright, with some changes in time for some subgroups.
 Whereas occupational segregation between white and black women appears to have diminished during the 60's and the 70's, occupational segregation between white and black males or between males and females remained remarkable stable.
-Several studies by Barbara Reskin and her co-authors, c.f. the discussion and references in Padavic and Reskin (2002), document the extent of occupational segregation by narrow race-sex-ethnic cells and find that segregation by gender remained extremely prevalent and that within occupations segregated by gender, racial and ethnic groups are also aligned along stable segregation paths.
-England et al (2020) summarizes the trends in the segregation of occupations by means of an occupational segregation index D, ranging from 0 (complete integration) to 1 (complete segregation), that "has fallen steadily since 1970, with D moving from 0.60 to 0.42.
+Several studies by Barbara Reskin and her co-authors, c.f. the discussion and references in \citet{PadavicReskin}, document the extent of occupational segregation by narrow race-sex-ethnic cells and find that segregation by gender remained extremely prevalent and that within occupations segregated by gender, racial and ethnic groups are also aligned along stable segregation paths. \citet{England et al} summarize the trends in the segregation of occupations by means of an occupational segregation index ranging from 0 (complete integration) to 1 (complete segregation), which "has fallen steadily since 1970[...] moving from 0.60 to 0.42.
 However, it moved much faster in the 1970s and 1980s than it has since 1990; segregation dropped by 0.12 in the 20-y period after 1970, but by a much smaller 0.05 in the longer 26-y period after 1990."
-Though most of these studies are for the USA, there is also international evidence confirming that, with some variations, similar patterns of segregation hold, e.g. Pettit and Hook (2005).
+Though most of these studies are for the USA, there is also international evidence confirming that, with some variations, similar patterns of segregation hold, e.g., \citet{PettitHook} or, especially, \citet{EIGE 2020} -- which concludes among others that although the gap between male and female employment rates in EU countries has narrowed, labor markets remain highly segregated, about 30 \% of employed women working in sectors relatively poorly paid and of lower work quality, such as education, health or social work.\footnote{The exact wording in \citet{EIGE 2020}:\ "The progress on women's participation has not led to substantial changes to gendered patterns of employment in the labour market.
+The Index score for work quality and segregation has scarcely changed since 2010, standing at 64 points in 2018.
+Around 30 \% of all employed worked in education, health and social work activities, compared with 8 \% of men.
+Other sectors and occupations remain dominated by men: for example, only 17 \% of ICT specialists are women".}